ridhwandaud/frontend-engineer-test/README.md

 # Test 2

-Write a library to validate excel file format and its data.
+Write a NPM package to validate excel file format and its data.
 For this test, you will have to validate two type of excel file `Type_A` and `Type_B`.

 ## General Rules